EnigmaCurry/d.rymcg.tech/homepage/README.md

 make destroy
 ```

-This completely removes the container and all its volumes.
+This completely removes the container and all of the data.

 ## Reloading Webhook (optional)